Neurodivergence & Special Needs

 Raising a child with learning differences, disabilities, or neurodivergence comes with its own joys and challenges.
 These newsletters provide firsthand experiences, practical insights, and support for families navigating this path.

-The Childhood Curator by Jennifer Shonkoff
+The Glue by Jennifer Shonkoff M.A.
+CCC-SLP

 Learn with Dr. Emily by Emily W. King, PhD